-For backing tracks, complete books and other Wizard products please visit hamelinmusic.com
+For the backing track and other Wizard products, please visit hamelinmusic.com

 Prologue

 His music teacher was potty, as potty as a pot potato in a potter's potted meat sandwich and you cannot get much pottier than that can you?
 She lived in the village of Runnynose which was full of potty people.